dropbox/stone/docs/lang_ref.rst

     last space is considered the URI.
 The rest is treated as the title.
 For this reason, you should ensure that your URIs are `percent encoded <http://en.wikipedia.org/wiki/Percent-encoding>`_.
-    Generators should convert this to a hyperlink understood by the target language. val
+    Backends should convert this to a hyperlink understood by the target language. val
     A value.
 Supported values include ``null``, ``true``, ``false``, integers, floats, and strings.
-Generators should convert the value to the native representation of the value for the target language.
+Backends should convert the value to the native representation of the value for the target language.

 Grammar